microsoft/sqldev/pages/java/windows/az/az-java-windows-1.md

   Java --version
 ```

-Add the JDK to your PATH environment variable (Not sure if this is required after installing from above...TBD)

-1. Press start
-2. Search for "Advanced System Settings"
-3. Click on the "Environment Variables" button
-4. Add the location of the bin folder of the JDK installation to the PATH variable in **System Variables**.
-The following is a typical value for the PATH variable: C:\WINDOWS\system32;C:\WINDOWS;C:\Program Files\Java\jdk1.8.0\bin

 ## 1.3 Install Maven

 [Maven](https://maven.apache.org/) can be used to help manage dependencies, build, test and run your Java project.
 Follow the instructions below to install Maven.